AndreaPi/docker-training-2019-public/README.md

 Details on how to run the notebooks above are given below.

+ ### NOTE: dowloading weights
+ Both examples download model weights from the Internet at runtime.
+Since Docker containers are **stateless**, this means that each time the notebook is run, weights are downloaded again.
+This can be a pain on slow Internet connections.
+To avoid that, rename `Dockerfile.download.weights` to `Dockerfile` before building the Docker image.
+This will make Docker download all model weights just once at build time.
+Then, each time the Docker container is run, weights don't need to be downloaded anymore.
+If you don't know what building an image or running a container means, keep reading this doc or see [here](https://github.com/AndreaPi/docker-training-2019-public/blob/master/Docker_basics_public.pdf) 🙂

 ### Implementation: depend-on-docker

 Depend on Docker, a.k.a as {DoD},  is an easy to use project template that simplifies the use of Docker, on any OS, locally, in a data center, or on the cloud.
 With Docker, the only dependency you need to run your code everywhere is Docker itself!